 From AS 8 you begin your climb of Indian Signal Hill (Bald Bluff on the map) to the highest point on the course.
 At the top, enjoy the view and the significance of this Native American spiritual site that (according to settler accounts in the mid-1800’s) attracted Native American peoples from as far away as Illinois and other Wisconsin areas.
 The very trails you run are the trails used by earlier peoples traveling to this site for centuries.

 Section 2 is two loops of the Nordic Trail.
 Designed as a cross country ski trail, this 18.0 mile section is two loops of the outer trail (Blue Loop – highlighted in green below).
 Referring to the race map, you are running in a counterclockwise direction from AS 2 passing by AS 1 just off Tamarack Road and running by AS 3 and returning to AS 2 at the Finish for the 9.0 miles.
-Enjoy new Captain and ultrarunner Kevin Clark and his team at AS 1, Captain Michele Loehner at AS 2 and her aid station volunteers and Daya Pillay and his gang at AS 3.
+Enjoy our new volunteer team at AS 1, Captain Michele Loehner at AS 2 and her aid station volunteers and Daya Pillay and his gang at AS 3.

 The Nordic Trail trails are very wide and scenic.
 This 9.0 mile loop is very representative of the glacial topography and natural diversity that you can expect in the Kettle Moraine.
 As a cross country ski trail, it provides every type of terrain imaginable for skiing.